Past Research Projects

 Dumoulin, A. R., Justus, B. J., Lau, J. B. K., & Rusticus, S. A. (2021, June).
 Validating the self-directed learning readiness scale for use with undergraduate students [Poster].
 82nd Canadian Psychological Association Annual National Convention, Virtual.

-Brandon J. Justus, Shayna A. Rusticus, and Brittney Stobbe
+Research Team: Brandon J. Justus, Shayna A. Minosky, & Brittney Stobbe

 Justus, B. J., Rusticus, S. A., & Stobbe, B. (2020, July).
 Does self-directed learning readiness predict undergraduate students’ instructional preferences?
 [Poster].
 81st Canadian Psychological Association Annual National Convention, Montréal, Quebec, Canada.